communityii/yii2-user/docs/setup.md

 ## User Module Setup

 Setup the module in your configuration file as shown below.
 The module depends on and uses the [yii2-grid module](https://demos.krajee.com/grid), so you must also setup the `gridview` module also as shown below.
 You can set this within `common/config/main.php` if using with Yii 2 advanced app or within `config/web.php` for Yii 2 basic app.
 There are various settings available for configuring your user module.
 Read through the documentation to understand and set these carefully for your application.
-(DOCUMENTATION TBD).

 ```php
 'modules' => [